We Raise Our Kids 99% Vegan—And Here’s Why

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 Parenting is all about being flexible.
-Before we had kids we were the “perfect” vegans.
-Now, three kids later, we do the best we can in the situation we’re in.
-Sometimes that means picking the cheese off the pizza and letting our kids eat a non-vegan cupcake at a Birthday party.
-I’m sure some of you pre-kids vegans are probably gasping at that thought, but hear me out.
+Before kids, we were “perfect” vegans.
+Now, three kids later, we do the best we can in each situation.
+Sometimes that means picking cheese off pizza or letting them have a non-vegan cupcake—and yes, we survive!

 2. We believe we save more animals by making veganism more flexible and attainable.